LexBosch/JotihuntGroupParser/README.md

 Run the script.
 If districts are known, a prompt will let the user choose a district

 ### 2.
-A scv file will generate.
+A kml file will generate.
 Go to https://www.google.com/maps/d/u/0/?hl=en and import the file

 ### 3.
 Make a screenshot or something.
 I am not going to help your team too much